 Free VPNs can be tempting, but they come with several major disadvantages for anyone looking to stream.
 For example, these services usually don’t have enough servers to accommodate all of their users.
 This means you’re likely to experience slow speeds, which leads to low-resolution video streaming and frequent buffering.
 Further, your chosen service might not have servers with local IP addresses in your required country, and there’s no guarantee it will even be able to unblock Netflix in the first place.

 These service providers don’t bill the user directly, but they find other ways to make money.
 For instance, some offer higher speeds or ad-free browsing in exchange for a monthly fee.
-The problem is that some free VPNs use shady tactics like storing tracking cookies on your desktop or mobile device so that they can sell details of your activities to advertisers.
+The problem is that some free VPNs use shady tactics like storing tracking cookies on your desktop or mobile device so that they can sell details of your online activities to advertisers.
 VPNs are designed to give you control over who has access to your data, but these providers actively undermine the entire purpose of the technology while claiming to make you safer.

 Finally, there’s no easy way to tell if you’re actually using a legitimate free VPN or just one of the many malware-carrying apps lurking on popular app stores.
 Your chosen VPN might not be safe even if it doesn’t contain malware: recent research found that 18% of tested apps never encrypted user data at all, and 66% were vulnerable to DNS leaks.
 Well-known services aren’t necessarily safer, though; back in 2016, Hola was caught selling user bandwidth to help run a botnet.

-To stay safe online, we recommend using a VPN with a good reputation and a history of standing up for its customers’ privacy.
+To stay safe online, we recommend using a VPN with a good reputation and a history of standing up for its customers’ online privacy.

 Will using a VPN slow down my network speeds?

 You can expect a slight reduction in network speed regardless of which VPN you choose.
 It’s worth noting that your speeds are also influenced by the protocol and type of encryption used, as well as the current server load and its geographical distance from you.
-However, even before taking these factors into account, some services have more of an impact on your connection than others.
+However, even before taking these factors into account, some services have more of an impact on your internet connection than others.

 Generally, you can expect to lose about one-third of your internet traffic speed when using a VPN.
 Netflix recommends a download speed of at least 3 Mbps for streaming standard-definition video, but you’ll need higher speeds for HD and 4K content (around 5 Mbps and 25 Mbps, respectively).
 As of 2017, the average internet connection speed in the US was around 18 Mbps, but as long as you get 8 Mbps or so, you shouldn’t have any issues streaming Netflix with a VPN.